Forts of Capri: Contemporary age

 Nowadays, after a restoration in 2003, the forts constitute the world's first open-air ecomuseum.

-After the capture of Capri, the forts experienced a strong period of abandonment, having been neglected for almost all of the twentieth century despite their high historical and scenic value.
+After the capture of Capri, the forts were abandoned and were then neglected for almost all of the twentieth century despite their high historical and scenic value.
 It was not until 1972, with the restoration project of the Orrico fort, that people began to think about a project that would include the restoration of all the existing forts along the west coast of Anacapri and the related paths.
-This project was taken up through interest by the municipal administration beginning in 1996, based on an organic design by architect Enrico Lucca.
+This project was taken up by the municipal administration beginning in 1996, based on an organic design by architect Enrico Lucca.
 The municipality of Anacapri sponsored the work with the financial contribution of the European Union; work began in 1997 and ended in 2004.

-During the restoration work, designed and directed by architect Enrico Lucca, work was also carried out to "make all aspects of the area legible"; in fact, more than two hundred majolica tables were produced by ceramist Sergio Rubino, now inserted along the path, describing its history, flora and fauna.
-The botanical, historical and geological texts were made by Tullia Rizzotti; the faunal ones, on the other hand, were elaborated by Gennaro Aprea.
+During the restoration work, work was also carried out to "make all aspects of the area legible": more than two hundred majolica tablets, produced by ceramist Sergio Rubino and describing its history, flora and fauna, were placed along the path.
+The botanical, historical and geological texts were made by Tullia Rizzotti and the texts on fauna were written by Gennaro Aprea.

 The forts and the trail, after restoration work carried out in 2003, became the world's first open-air artistic-didactic ecomuseum.